alexzhdan/E2E_Cypress/README.md

 4) In repository open file : 'cypress.json'.
 Check that baseUrl correspond to url of your application.
 If not, changed it and save

-5) in cmd run command : 'npm run cy:run'
+5) in cmd run command : 'npm run cy:open'